Tang-Lab-super/PROST/README.md

 Here, the environment configuration is completed!

 ### 4. How to use `PROST`
-Before you can use `PROST`, you have to make sure that the following two steps are taken:
+Before you use `PROST`, you have to make sure that the following two steps are taken:
 * `PROST_ENV` environment is activated;
 * Add `environment variables` using the following `python code` before using `PROST`：